 While physical disability and recurring pain naturally cause emotional distress and isolate people from social interactions, thus indirectly affecting the mind, some chronic physical conditions impact brain functions undeviatingly.
 This happens when high blood sugar levels, caused by a disease, disrupt the circulation of blood.

 Which One Is More Important, Body Or Mind?

 Since there is a definite connection between mind and body, it’s only natural that you should take equal care of both.
-Psychological crisis leads to physical disorder, whilst impairment of body causes frailty of mind.
+Psychological crisis leads to a physical disorder, whilst the impairment of the body causes frailty of the mind.
 But, how about we put negative thoughts aside from now on and see how the two cooperate in a more productive way.

 As a result, most of us, myself included give priority to one of these aspects and postpone the other for later.
 It’s a common misconception that health is achieved only through extremes, which is why fitness-savvy people choose physical endurance over spiritual relaxation, and mindful individuals replace gym for contemplation.

 Even though being passionately committed to either physical fitness or mental strength has uncountable boons, favoring one and neglecting the other is not a healthy choice.
 The question is: can we have the best of both worlds?
 The answer is surprisingly simple, and deep down, you know it too.